adlnet-archive/LR-Wordpress-Plugin/README.md

 0. Add the `LR Interface Results` widget to `Results Sidebar`
    * [How to activate and configure widgets](http://en.support.wordpress.com/widgets/)
 0. Configure the `LR Interface Results` widget
-  * `Search Method` is mandatory and is set to `Indexed Search` by defualt.
-Slice is also an option
   * `Number of Results Per Page` is mandatory and is set to `50` by defualt.

 ### Displaying a Search Bar